-Once a quarter, we'd gather the group of graduate students for a little meeting, little check-in, little work session, little lunchy thing.
-And we'd order sandwiches from Jerry's.
+Once a quarter, we'd gather a group of graduate students for a little meeting-work session thing and order sandwiches from Jerry's.
 Jerry's, with a sandwich menu five pages long.
 Jerry's, who organized those sandwiches by protein (the only logical way to organize a sandwich menu that big and I still love them for it).
 Jerry's, up on Madison back then, who would lovingly drive a relatively modest catering order all the way down to 59th & Ellis, those angels.
 Jerry's, who introduced me to salmon on bread.

-Sure, I'd had plenty of salmon fillets for dinner growing up; I'd even been introduced to salmon Caesar salad in the early aughts and felt immensely pleased with myself about this sophisticated new discovery.
+Sure, I'd had plenty of salmon fillets for dinner growing up.
+I'd even discovered salmon Caesar salad in the early aughts and felt immensely pleased with my sophistication.

 But this sandwich.
 I should point out now that it is no longer on Jerry's menu.
 (I checked before cobbling together this salad, looking for some guidance.)
 Seems they've moved on to even more inventive pastures, so all I can do is tell you about it from my memory.
 And my memory of it contains a few elements that were probably there, but two that were definitely there.

-A soft, yet sturdy Turano sandwich roll was probably there.
+A soft, sturdy Turano roll was probably there.
 Also lettuce, probably shredded and crunchy.
 Maybe thin slices of onion?
 I can't be sure.
 Seems like fresh dill would make sense, but I can't swear it.
-But most definitely I can tell you this sandwich came filled with well-seasoned roasted salmon fillet - pink and substantial, salted and peppered, broken up by hand - and a bright lemon mayo, also probably made by some t-shirted angel because this was Chicago in 2007 and I'm not 1000% sure Sysco was on that designer mayo tip at the time.
+But most definitely I can tell you this sandwich came filled with well-seasoned roasted salmon fillet - pink and substantial, salted and peppered, broken up by hand - and a bright lemon mayo.

 The only question mark was the dressing.
 I couldn't make a sandwich-inspired salad without a creamy, kicky dressing, an homage to that lemon mayo.
 After a few tests, I finally hit on something that brought out the richness of the salmon and boiled egg, and rounded out the cool crunch of the radish and lettuce.